calliope-project/calliope/doc/user/run_configuration.rst

 Settings for parallel runs
 --------------------------

-The run settings can also include a ``parallel:`` section.
+The run settings can also include a ``parallel`` section.

 This section is parsed when using the ``calliope generate`` command-line tool to generate a set of runs to be executed in parallel (see :ref:`parallel_runs`).
-A run settings file defining ``parallel:`` can be used normally to run a single model run, in which case the ``parallel:`` section is simply ignored.
+A run settings file defining ``parallel`` can still be used to execute a single model run, in which case the ``parallel`` section is simply ignored.

-The concept behind parallel runs is to specify a base model (via the run configuration's ``model:`` directive), and then define a set of model runs using this base model, but overriding one or a small number of settings in each run.
+The concept behind parallel runs is to specify a base model (via the run configuration's ``model`` setting), then define a set of model runs using this base model, but overriding one or a small number of settings in each run.
 For example, one could explore a range of costs of a specific technology and how this affects the result.

-Specifying the iterations is not (yet) automated, they must be manually entered under ``parallel.iterations:`` section.
+Specifying these iterations is not (yet) automated, they must be manually entered under ``parallel.iterations:`` section.
 However, Calliope provides functionality to gather and process the results from a set of parallel runs (see :doc:`analysis`).

-At a minimum, the ``parallel:`` block must define:
+At a minimum, the ``parallel`` block must define:

 * a ``name`` for the run
 * the ``environment`` of the cluster (if it is to be run on a cluster), currently supported is ``bsub`` and ``qsub``.
 In either case, the generated scripts can also be run manually